Keloid Scars, How They Happen and What You Can Do About Them

 There are many different ways to treat keloid scars, depending on their size and where they are located.
 Typically, we begin treatment with the least invasive options and move to other treatments if the initial procedures are not effective.
 Treatments might include:

 - Silicone-based gels and patches that are placed over the scar

 - Topical products that keep the scar soft

 - Surgical excision of the scars

 If you are struggling with keloid scarring, the staff at The Institute for Advanced Reconstruction can help.
-Our physicians are experienced in dealing with this type of scarring and can offer you a variety of treatment options until we find the one that works best for you.
-To learn more about treating keloid scarring, contact our office today at 866-263-9123.
+Our team of plastic and reconstructive surgeons are experienced in dealing with this type of scarring and can offer you a variety of treatment options until we find the one that works best for you.
+To learn more about treating keloid scarring, contact our office today!